We recommend going Full Screen for the best experience. Have Fun !

 Cerebrum is derived from:

-The cerebellum arises from the metencephalon, part of the hindbrain.
+The cerebellum arises from which secondary brain vesicle which is part of the hindbrain.

 Tags: 2024